kleinekuh/vrsreplace/README.md

 ## Why this project?
 * Usage from my iPad
 * One click warmwater heating
-* Store temperature log on SD
+* Store temperature log on SD-Card
 * Keep the existing tempsensors (VR 10 / VR 11)
 * REST
 * Don’t want to spend a lot of money.
 My heating engineer asked for such functionality around 1500 bucks.
 Further I had to drop my old BlackBerry and order a new mobile.
 Cheaper solutions require changing temperature sensors which implies rental of a scaffold for reaching the roof.